junovell/Junovell.github.io/content/posts/Ultimate-Arch-Linux-Guide.md

 An ultimate guide for Arch linux, from a black screen to streaming bloons TD 6 to your friends on discord.

-> This guide took a few weeks to write, so the tone might feel different from section to another.
+> You might notice the style of writing changes from section to section, that's because this guide took me a couple of weeks to finish

 ## Hardware